- Homework Help

 American Medical Association – For medical professionals and health care consumers alike, this site has many interesting features, including a medical reference library.
 Of special interest is a feature called ‘Doctor Finder’, which allows you to search for doctors by name or medical specialty.

-Disability Resources on the Internet – Disability Resources, a nonprofit organization established to help bring information to people with disabilities, has established a website to guide people to disability resources on the Internet.
+Disability Resource Network– A nonprofit organization established to help bring information to people with disabilities, has established a website to guide people to disability resources on the Internet.
 Use the site’s regional resource directory to search for agencies in Connecticut, or search by topics such as caregiving, mood disorders, and adopting children with disabilities.

-Drugs@FDA – This web site is actually a catalog of prescription and over the counter drugs that have been “approved or tentatively approved” by the Food and Drug Administration.
+Drugs@FDA – A catalog of prescription and over-the-counter drugs that have been “approved or tentatively approved” by the Food and Drug Administration.
 Search by drug name, active ingredient or browse a list of drugs.

 H1N1 Flu (Swine Flu) – The Centers for Disease Control and Prevention with the Department of Health and Human Services has compiled the available information on the swine flu.